George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Against the Rams, Kittle has averaged 78.4 receiving yards per game over his nine career matchups, 27.9 more than his over/under for Sunday's game.
+- Kittle's 78.4 receiving yards per game in his nine career matchups against the Rams are 26.9 more than his over/under for Sunday's game.

-- Kittle, in nine matchups, had a touchdown catch five times.
-But he did not have multiple TDs in any of those games.
+- Kittle has caught a touchdown pass against the Rams five times, but did not have multiple TDs in any of those games.

 Recent Performances

-- In last week's outing against the Packers, Kittle picked up 63 yards on four receptions (averaging 15.8 yards per grab).
+- Kittle put together a 63-yard performance against the Packers on four catches (15.8 yards per reception).

-- Kittle has racked up 91 yards over his last three outings (30.3 receiving yards per game), reeling in 10 balls on 16 targets.
+- In his last three games, Kittle has put up 30.3 yards per game, hauling in 10 passes on 16 targets.

 Kittle's San Francisco Teammates